jklarenbeek/futilsjs/README.md

 $~/myprojectjs> npm link futilsjs
 ```

-Take note that we use the futilsjs name in the npm link command.
-This name is defined in the package.json file from the futilsjs repository and has no relation to the location of the cloned futilsjs directory created at the beginning.
+Take note that we use the futilsjs name in the npm link command and not any other name that you cloned it to.
 From here its the same as using npm install futilsjs.

 ## ## documentation